Thomas-Rauter/AutoML-PlugNPlay/README.md

 # AutoML-pipeline
-Contains scripts that intend to automate the process from the raw data to the final model in machine learning.
+Contains Python scripts that intend to automate the process from the raw data to the final model in machine learning.